How many times have you set your mind in the direction of a goal, got pumped about it, maybe even told a few friends… and then let it fizzle out?

 Instead, try something like, “I am taking daily actions to increase my wealth and achieve financial freedom.”

-Repeat these affirmations daily, preferably in front of a mirror.
+Repeat these affirmations daily, preferably in front of a mirror, to reinforce your positive self-image.
 Yes, you might feel like an idiot at first.
 Do it anyway.

 And here’s another mind-blowing fact: research has found that people with a growth mindset (remember that from earlier?) are more likely to reach their goals.

 Why?
-Because they see challenges as opportunities to grow, not roadblocks.
+Because they see challenges as opportunities to grow rather than roadblocks.

 SET YOUR MIND TO IT AND YOU CAN DO IT: Transform Your Mindset, Achieve Your Dreams, and Live Your Best Life, From Dreaming to Doing, How to Set Goals and Succeed ,How to Overcome Obstacles in Life - by Ray William on Amazon.